slazav/data_f2_nafen/flopper_dacfiles/data3.make/Readme.md

-## Data splitted by drive frequency and amplitude, with ICTA column added.
+## Dataset 3: data splitted by drive frequency and amplitude

-For each series I choose 1m or 5m dataset, split measurements with different excitation amplitudes/frequencies and added ICTA width column.
+For each series I choose 1m or 5m version from dataset2 (depending oon time resolution needed) and split measurements with different excitation amplitudes/frequencies.

+There are also plotting scripts available to see that all this dataset contain.

+---

 * R05D01a_5A -- slow warming up from low temperature to above Tc with f = 1Hz and single amplitude.
 Two kinks are visible near tc.
 Data with